desprez/spring-shop/README.md

        public Order findOne(String orderId);

        /**
-        * Retreive all orders for a customer according to the customer id.
+        * Retrieve all orders for a customer according to the customer id.
         * @param customerId the customer id
         * @return a List of Orders
         */